jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/JDCloud-Distributed-Service-Framework-Level-Agreements-SLA.md

 #### **3. Others**

-JD Cloud has the right to from time to time make adjustments to partial service indicators of the Service Level Agreement according to changes and promptly release announcements on JD Cloud official website [www.jdcloud.com](https://www.jdcloud.com) or send emails or written notices to notify users of the modified contents.
+JD Cloud & AI has the right to from time to time make adjustments to partial service indicators of the Service Level Agreement according to changes and promptly release announcements on JD Cloud & AI official website [www.jdcloud.com](https://www.jdcloud.com) or send emails or written notices to notify users of the modified contents.